RavenPack/r-api/README.md

 Entities
 --------

-### Map Entity Identifiers into RavenPack's Entity Universe
+### Map Entity Identifiers into RavenPack’s Entity Universe

 The entity-mapping endpoint may be used to map from a universe of entity or security identifiers into RavenPack’s entity universe.
 One may pass